malwarebo/gramview/README.md

-# Instadp Viewer
+# Instadown

-This is a cli and web tool to check a profile of any Instagram user.
+This is a cli and web tool to check a profile picture of any Instagram user.

 Input:
 ```